-5.8 Ph.D.
-Dissertation and Defense
+5.8 PhD Dissertation and Defense

-An important requirement of the Ph.D. program is the completion of a dissertation which must be an original scholarly investigation.
+An important requirement of the PhD program is the completion of a dissertation which must be an original scholarly investigation.
 The dissertation shall represent a significant contribution to the scientific literature, and its quality shall be compatible with the publication standards of appropriate reputable scholarly journals.

 Dissertation Examination Committee.
-This committee should consist of at least three members of the computer science faculty, two of whom should be different from the students' dissertation advisor and coadvisors.
+This committee should consist of at least three members of the computer science faculty, two of whom should be different from the students' dissertation advisor and co-advisors.
 In addition, the committee should have one outside member not affiliated with the computer science department.
 Typically members of the thesis proposal committee proceed to serve on the Dissertation Examination Committee.
+At least two members of the committee should be core CS faculty.